Massage Therapy

 Massage Therapy Licensure Information

 Ohio was the first state to license the practice of massage, and the first applicant was licensed in 1916.
 Ohio is unique in that it defines massage therapy as a "limited branch of the practice of medicine."
+Therapists are licensed through the Medical Board of Ohio.

 Ohio State Medical Board Requirements